 Widening participation is part of the Strategic Plan of MRC.
 It is enshrined in its founding ethos and strategic plan, because the College has a richly diverse participation profile with regard to male/ female ratio, age profile, ethnic diversity, residence, employment profile and employment history.
 We have supported students who face temporary financial issues by providing them with zero interest loans.

 The college aims are:

 The College’s Student Services Department, Admission Department and Employability Centre participate in and undertake activities throughout the year to help students from various backgrounds and groups to access education.
 The College participates in activities, such as: regional UCAS events, local school events, local council events and events arranged in-house like organising placements for students, inviting industry specialists as guest speakers, encouraging and motivating students to attend relevant international conferences and events.
 These activities help students to learn about about diverse progression routes available

-In the last year the College spent £18000/- on different outreach activities relating to employability of students.
+In the last year the College has supported students in different outreach activities relating to employability of students.